 SUBCHAPTER H COMPLIANCE REVIEW

 §303.801.
-LIDDA Compliance Review.
+Compliance Review.

-(a) HHSC conducts a compliance review of each LIDDA, at least annually, to determine if the LIDDA is in compliance with the requirements for a LIDDA described in this chapter.
+(a) HHSC conducts a compliance review of each LIDDA, LMHA, and LBHA at least annually, to determine if the LIDDA, LMHA, and LBHA are in compliance with the requirements for a LIDDA, LMHA, and LBHA described in this chapter.

-(b) A LIDDA must submit to HHSC a plan of correction in accordance with the performance contract for any item of non-compliance.
-HHSC may take action as specified in the performance contract if a LIDDA fails to submit a plan of correction or implement an approved plan of correction.
+(b) A LIDDA, LMHA, and LBHA must submit to HHSC a plan of correction in accordance with the performance contract for any item of non-compliance.
+HHSC may take action as specified in the performance contract if a LIDDA, LMHA, or LBHA fails to submit a plan of correction or implement an approved plan of correction.

 TITLE 26 HEALTH AND HUMAN SERVICES